danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 }
 ```

 The `TypedTypePolicies` type from earlier has come in handy here, as we now get type safety around the keys and options passed to our field policy.
-But we're still not quite there in terms of thorough type safety.
 In order to make Apollo and the codegen aware of these schema definitions, we just pass them in as the `typeDefs` option to Apollo client:

 ```typescript
 import EmployeeTypePoliciesSchema from './employee-type-policies';